 Apply a 0.5″ hanging indent to each entry.
 The first line is flush left; lines after the first are indented by 0.5″.
 Set this in paragraph settings, not with the Tab key. - Punctuation and italics

-There are different rules for how to set punctuation, italics, and formatting for each reference type in the APA 7 format.
-We'll cover the basics in an upcoming blog post.
+There are different rules for how to set punctuation, italics, and formatting for each reference type in APA 7 format.
 Keep DOIs and URLs active when possible and avoid a period at the end of a DOI or URL.

 Or …